Lawrence Foundation Prize

 This annual $500 cash prize is awarded to the author of a poem or group of poems published that year in Michigan Quarterly Review.
 The award was established in 2002 by a generous gift from the Office of the President of the University of Michigan.
 A different judge is selected each year by the university.
 Approximately fifty poems are published in MQR each year.

-The 2013 winner, selected by Edward Hirsch, is Benjamin Busch for his poem “Girls,” which appeared in the Winter 2013 issue.
+The 2016 winner, selected by Laura Kasischke, was John Rybicki for his poem “A River Is Not a Watery Rope,” which appeared in the Winter 2016 issue.

 Created in 2009 by Mac and Meg Clayton to honor the memory of Page Davidson Clayton, this prize, in the amount of $500, is awarded by the editors each year to the best poet appearing in Michigan Quarterly Review who has yet to publish a book.

 Page Davidson Clayton was a bridge between times.
 Her parents went to Ole Miss with William Faulkner, who called her mother “pretty little Jane Foot from Canton.”
 Her grandfather, an Episcopal minister in Greenville, was friends with Will Percy, author of Lanterns on the Levee.
 She grew up hearing the music of the pulpit and the choir and the poetry of Emily Dickinson, her father’s favorite.
 In her last years, when her eyesight had failed, she asked us to read poetry to her.